howtoclient/react-evix/README.md

         }
     }
 ```
-Thats it! there is nothing more to do but use :)
+That's it! there is nothing more to do but use :)
 And here is how:
 ## Accessing Your Event State
 ```